gadgetron/GadgetronOnlineClass/README.md

 ### 1.1 - Gadgetron, a high level overview introduction(14:00 -> 15:00 CEST)

 This [lecture](introduction-part1.md) does not attempt to be comprehensive and cover every single feature, or even every commonly used feature.
-Instead, it introduces many of Gadgetron's most noteworthy features, and will give you a good idea of the Gadgetron's capability and usage.
+Instead, it introduces many of Gadgetron's most noteworthy features, and will give you a good idea of Gadgetron's capability and usage.

 **See also**: